 Baltimore has experienced a surge in violence since 2015, the year Freddie Gray was killed.
 That year, there were a record 344 slayings – a sharp increase from the 2014 tally of 211.
 In 2016, there were 318 homicides – the second-highest tally on record.

 At least 118 people have been killed in the city so far this year.

 Many trace the sharp increase in homicides to Gray’s death.
 He was fatally injured in a police wagon on April 12 and died a week later.
 The city erupted in protests that escalated into riots on April 27 – the same day as Gray’s funeral.

 Maryland Gov. Larry Hogan declared a state of emergency and sent in the National Guard, while then-Mayor Stephanie Rawlings-Blake instituted a citywide curfew for a week.

 Six Baltimore police officers were charged in Gray’s death.
-Two were found not guilty and the charges were dropped for the others.
+Three were found not guilty, one officer’s trial ended in a mistrial and the charges were dropped for the other officers.

 The officers’ trials caused deep divisions between city residents and police.
 Some officers adopted a hands-off approach to minor offenders.

 U.S. Attorney General Jeff Sessions called out Charm City in a news conference Friday morning from the Justice Department in Washington during which he discussed enforcing tougher sentencing guidelines.

 “We are seeing an increase in violent crime, in our cities particularly … in Baltimore, Chicago, Memphis and Milwaukee, St. Louis and many others.
 The murder rate has surged 10 percent nationwide – the largest increase in murder since 1968.
 And we know that drugs and crime go hand in hand – they just do.
 The facts prove that so.”